Reservoir sampling

-Reservoir sampling is a family of randomized algorithms for choosing a simple random sample, without replacement, of k items from a population of unknown size n in a single pass over the items.
+Reservoir sampling is a family of randomized online algorithms for choosing a simple random sample, without replacement, of k items from a population of unknown size n in a single pass over the items.
 The size of the population n is not known to the algorithm and is typically too large for all n items to fit into main memory.
 The population is revealed to the algorithm over time, and the algorithm cannot look back at previous items.
 At any point, the current state of the algorithm must permit extraction of a simple random sample without replacement of size k over the part of the population seen so far.

-Motivation

-Suppose we see a sequence of items, one at a time.
-We want to keep 10 items in memory, and we want them to be selected at random from the sequence.
-If we know the total number of items n and can access the items arbitrarily, then the solution is easy: select 10 distinct indices i between 1 and n with equal probability, and keep the i-th elements.
-The problem is that we do not always know the exact n in advance.
+Example

+Consider the case when we want to maintain a sample of one item.
+A simple algorithm is to store the first item with probability $1$ and the $k$-th item with probability $\frac{1}{k}$.
+We want to show that the sample is uniformly distributed over all of the items that we have seen at each step since.

+The proof is by induction on the number of items $n$.
+If there is 1 item we always choose it and we are done.
+If there are already $n$ items, then the probability of one of the items already in the store remaining the store becomes $\frac{n}{n + 1} \times \frac{1}{n} = \frac{1}{n + 1}$ so the probability of any of the $n + 1$ items remaining in the sample is now $\frac{1}{n + 1}.$ The proof of correctness for the general algorithm where we have an arbitrary number of slots is an extension of this argument.

-Simple: Algorithm R
+History and Algorithm R

+Reservoir sampling was introduced as early as 1962 by Fan, Muller, and Rezucha, who described a sampling algorithm which did not need to know the population size n in advance.